What we’re reading now

 The Line Of Beauty by Alan Hollinghurst – chosen by editorial assistant Sarah Taylor

 This is an old favourite and a fabulous, evocative depiction of a moment in time.
 Set in the summer of 1987 amid London’s super-rich and privileged set, it follows Oxford grad Nick Guest in an undulating narrative of all things beautiful and sordid, with language that’s brutally raw one moment and then heart-rendingly lyrical the next.
 Through Nick’s perspective, we see how this world of entitlement is riddled with drug-taking and secret sexual adventures.
-It’s a total page-turner.
+A total page-turner.